shashanksp04/Ocaml-Property-Verifier---CMSC631-/README.md

 ```
 coqc -w none ../_build/Example_withQuickChick.v
 ```
-Now if you want to test another sample code, you need to copy the code into the "example.ml" file in the "lib" file and accordingly change the code of the mainFile.ml.
+Now if you want to test another sample code, you need to copy the code into the "example.ml" file in the "lib" directory and accordingly change the code of the mainFile.ml.
 Don't change the names of the file otherwise the code won't run.

 Remember you always need to be in the "lib" directory otherwise the path of some commands would've to changed accordingly.
 Additionally, if you want to completely restart the compilation you should run the following command.
 This removes all the compiled files including the "_build" directory.
 Therefore to run the program again, you'll have to start from the "dune build" step again
 ```